 For guidance on how to structure your proposal, please visit: www.routledge.com/info/authors

-China’s Influence and the Centre-periphery Tug of War in Hong Kong, Taiwan and Beyond
+China’s Influence and the Center-periphery Tug of War in Hong Kong, Taiwan and Indo-Pacific

-Bringing together a team of cutting-edge researchers based in Hong Kong, Taiwan and other Asia-Oceania countries, this book focuses on the tug of war between China’s influence and forces of resistance in Hong Kong, Taiwan and selected countries in the surrounding regions.
+Bringing together a team of cutting-edge researchers based in Hong Kong, Taiwan and Indo-Pacific countries, this book focuses on the tug of war between China’s influence and forces of resistance in Hong Kong, Taiwan and selected countries in its surrounding jurisdictions.
 China’s influence has met...

 February 12, 2020